 Shop at Doylestown Farmer’s Market

-Every week, this market is one of many reasons to visit Doylestown, Pennsylvania.
-This open-air market features dozens of local Bucks County vendors, live music, and tasting events.
+Every week from April through November, this market is one of many reasons to visit Doylestown, Pennsylvania.
+This open-air Doylestown Farmer’s Market features dozens of local Bucks County vendors, live music, and tasting events.
 Throughout the year, the market also puts on special events, cooking workshops, and demos from notable local chefs.
 For entertainment, local musicians give performances and there are occasional scavenger hunts for kids.

 Enjoy seasonal fun at Hellerick’s Family Farm